parsecph/clobbr/README.md

 Run `npx @clobbr/cli` to see all options or head over to [@clobbr/cli docs](./packages/cli/README.md).

-> Not a fan of npx, get the binaries for your favorite OS [here ⬇️ 💿](https://github.com/parsecph/clobbr/releases).
+> Not a fan of npx?
+Get binaries for your favorite OS [here ⬇️ 💿](https://github.com/parsecph/clobbr/releases).
 >
 > Available for linux, macos and windows.

 ### What the cli can do

-This package can clobbr your API endpoints in various ways to stress-test how they do in either parallel or in sequence.
+This package can stress-test your API endpoints in various ways so you can get a better idea on how your app would work under a (closer to) real world scenario.

-After all iterations are complete, you'll be able to analyze reponse times of your API endpoints in a fasionable ascii chart or eye-catching ascii table.
+Configure requests, set iterations and analyze response times of your API endpoints in a fashionable ascii chart or jaw-dropping table.

 #### Basic examples